 Caltrans also has also proposed to enter into a partnership agreement (airspace developmental lease and revenue share operations agreement) that would permit Republic Cloverleaf Solar, LLC (Republic) to install and maintain flat-plate solar panels within operating ROW at up to seven interchange locations throughout Santa Clara County.
 Republic would develop, finance, construct, own, operate, and maintain the PV systems, which combined would generate up to 15 MW of power to be sold directly to an investor or municipally owned utility.
 The airspace lease agreement would allow for the production of renewable power facilities on otherwise unleasable ROW, while establishing a new revenue source for the State.
 The draft environmental document for the project has been completed.27

 Nationally, the "Adopt-A-WattTM Program," which is based on the Adopt-A-Highway program, is seeking to promote energy conservation by giving sponsors community recognition for funding of clean energy, alternative fuel, and energy-efficiency projects.
 New Jersey DOT (NJDOT) is currently assessing the possibilities for constructing solar light poles and PV arrays at its rest areas as a part of the Adopt-A-Watt program.
 NJDOT's proposal has other precedents; all of the 19 rest areas that Wyoming DOT opened since 1980 use solar power to provide an estimated half of the rest areas' energy needs, a trend that is expected to continue.
-In August 2010, solar "flowers," or solar panels in the shape of flowers, began producing electricity at a rest area on Interstate 70 near Parachute, Wyoming (see Figure 8).
+In August 2010, solar "flowers," or solar panels in the shape of flowers, began producing electricity at a rest area on Interstate 70 near Parachute, Colorado (see Figure 8).

 Photo credit: www.garfieldcleanenergy.org